 For men, full-time earnings were £556 per week, up 1.8%, compared with £459 for women, up 2.2%.

 Median annual earnings were £27,000.

-At present, some 712 employers are accredited by the Living Wage Foundation, committing them to pay the living wage to employed and subcontracted staff.
+At present, more than 1,000 employers are accredited by the Living Wage Foundation, committing them to pay the living wage to employed and subcontracted staff.